Close

 • Dismounting

-By focusing on these foundational skills, we could help new riders build confidence and enjoy their time in the saddle safely.
+By focusing on these core skills, we could help new riders build confidence and enjoy their time in the saddle safely, addressing both safety outcomes and rider self-efficacy.

 Exploring Potential Solutions

-1. Psychological Capability Shortfall: Customers often lack knowledge of how to safely ride a horse
+1. Psychological Capability Shortfall: Many customers lacked the basic knowledge required to safely ride a horse

 A task analysis of front and backstage activities for the trail riding service

-Based on data collected during discovery and known business constraints, the behavior change design solution needed to be:
+Based on research insights and known business constraints, the behavior change design solution needed to be:

 • Quick and easy to implement